When your toddler has a speech delay, it may be tough to help build confidence with their communication skills.

 - Experience: Speech language pathologists receive extensive training to work with a variety of people experiencing complex communication disorders — you’ll want to ensure whoever you choose to work with has experience and passion for working with children.

 - Schedule: is the therapist available on a schedule that works for you and your family?

 It’s critical for your child to hit their 1 year old speech milestones.
 If you’re concerned about their progress, seek professional help.

 If you believe your toddler has a speech delay, express your concerns with your pediatrician.
 They’ll recommend an assessment with a speech language pathologist, an expert when it comes to speech communication.

-We encourage you to schedule your introductory call today for a no-pressure consultation on personalized virtual speech therapy for your toddler.
+We encourage you to schedule your introductory call today for a no-pressure consultation on personalized virtual online speech therapy for your toddler.